Can the EnPointe system be used for wheelchair fencing?

-Will my scoring machine work normally when used in conjunction with the EnPointe system?
+Will my scoring machine work normally when used in conjunction with an EnPointe Relay Box?

 Yes, the Relay Box allows for scoring machines to operate normally.
 This means you can continue to use your scoring machine’s clock, score display and red/yellow card features when it’s connected to an EnPointe system.

-Will I need to use a special type of scoring machine in conjunction with the EnPointe system?
+Will I need to use a special type of scoring machine in conjunction with the Relay Box?
 Will any club machine work?

-Any scoring machine that plugs into a set of reels will work with the EnPointe system.
+Any scoring machine that plugs into a set of reels will work with the Relay Box.
 You won’t need to use a special type of scoring machine to fence wireless with EnPointe – all currently available devices should be compatible.